ropensci/software-review/issue_template.md

 - [ ] Does the package conform to [rOpenSci packaging guidelines](https://github.com/ropensci/packaging_guide)?
 Please describe any exceptions:

 - If this is a resubmission following rejection, please explain the change in circumstances:

+- If possible, please provide recommendations of reviewers - those with experience with similar packages and/or likely users of your package - and their GitHub user names: